-ORIENTATION.
-Summer Orientation is a program designed to acquaint new freshmen and transfer students with the University structure, policies, procedures, and campus life.
+OKRATATION.
+Summer Okratation, Delta State's version of orientation, is a program designed to acquaint new freshmen and transfer students with the University structure, policies, procedures, and campus life.
 It also provides an opportunity to be advised academically by faculty to pre-register for fall classes.
 In addition, opportunities for new students to socialize with faculty, staff, and other incoming students are provided.
 Two overall goals of the program are to assist students' transition to university life and to help them feel that they are a vital part of Delta State University prior to their arrival in the fall.